Gizra/elm-radix-tree/README.md

 This package allows inserting values to the tree in an Ordered and Un-ordered manner.
 The ordered one is presented above.
 The "order" is in relation to the position of each letter.
-That is, when we look for the letter "r" that is the beginning of the list , on an Ordered list, we match it only to other "r" letters that are also at the beginning.
+That is, when we look for the letter "r" that is the beginning of the list, on an Ordered list, we match it only to other "r" letters that are also at the beginning.

 ## Un-Ordered Radix Tree